Wiz-IO/wizio-stm/README.md

 #  STM32 EXPERIMENTAL PLATFORM ( IO )

+## Why PlatformIO
+* I generally use it at work ( I will only add chips those that I use and can test )
+* Full Open Source
+* Full PlatformIO support
+* Full Python support
+* Full STLink OpenOCD support
+* Do you need anything else ???

 ## HOW TO
 * Create STM32CubeMX ( STM32L051K8U3 ) and export to MAKE project
 * Create PlatformIO project ( STM32L051K8U3 ... "board" )